Skip to content

 Wix

-Circa 2006, as one of the primordial and most efficacious follow-ups to WordPress, Wix was created.
+In approximately 2006, as one of the earliest and most effective follow-ups to WordPress, Wix was created.

-Over time, Wix has become famous through its ad campaigns, and big-time content makers often mention the platform when discussing their sites.
+Over time, Wix has gained fame through its ad campaigns, and big-time content creators often mention the platform when discussing their sites.

-Wix prides itself on its easy-to-use drag-and-drop interface, which gives users tons of freedom to customize the design and express their artistic tastes.
+Wix prides itself on its easy-to-use drag-and-drop interface, which gives users a great deal of freedom to customize the design and express their artistic tastes.

 With more than 150 million users globally, Wix is a market leader and well-reckoned kit for building websites.